John Morrison (wrestler): Return to the independent circuit (2022–present)

 On March 31, 2022, Hennigan debuted for Game Changer Wrestling (GCW) at Josh Barnett's Bloodsport 8, defeating Simon Gotch.
 The following day, Hennigan, as "Johnny Caballero", wrestled at GCW's Wrld on Lucha event, defeating Jack Cartwheel.
 On May 28, Hennigan appeared at GCW's Downward Spiral event under the name "Johnny Game Changer", defeating Joey Janela.
 On June 3, Hennigan debuted for Progress Wrestling in the Super Strong Style 16 tournament under the name "Johnny Progress".
 He defeated Jack Evans in the first round and Aramis in the quarterfinals, before losing to Warren Banks in the semifinals.

 On March 23, 2025, Hennigan appeared at the Beynefit for Bey event hosted by Future Stars of Wrestling (FSW), a benefit show in support of Chris Bey.
 At the event, he wrestled under his John Morrison name in a three-way match against Ace Austin and Lio Rush, which was won by Austin.

+On June 26, 2026, Hennigan appeared in fellow AEW roster member, Evil Uno's, promotion Mystery Wrestling for its 26th event.
+In this appearance he went by Johnny Mystery in reference to the promotions name.
+He defeated Canadian wrestler Cecil Nyx in a "first to 25 count match".

+On September 23, 2026, Hennigan appeared at the Kranti event for the newly-created promotion Pro Wrestling Rebellion in New Delhi, India.
+Wrestling as "Johnny Bollywood", he defeated Mansoor in a #1 contendership match for the vacant PWR World Heavyweight Title, before defeating Jora Johl, and fellow MLW talents Big Damo and Dijak in a fatal 4-way to be crowned the inaugural champion.